gregversteeg/corex_topic/readme.md

 ```
 git clone https://github.com/gregversteeg/corex_topic.git
 ```
 Use *git pull* to get updates.

 The code is under development.
 Please contact Greg Ver Steeg about issues with this pre-alpha version.

 ### Dependencies

 CorEx requires numpy and scipy.
-If you use OS X, I recommend installing the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/).
+If you use OS X, we recommend installing the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/).

 The visualization capabilities in vis_topic.py require other packages:
 * matplotlib - Already in scipy superpack.
 * [networkx](http://networkx.github.io)  - A network manipulation library.
 * sklearn - Already in scipy superpack and only required for visualizations.
-* [graphviz](http://www.graphviz.org) (Optional, for compiling produced .dot files into pretty graphs.
+* [graphviz](http://www.graphviz.org) (optional, for compiling produced .dot files into pretty graphs.
 The command line tools are called from vis_topic.
 Graphviz should be compiled with the triangulation library for best visual results).

 ## Running the CorEx Topic Model